SourasishBasu/File-Wizard/README.md

 ## Setup Flask Microservice in EC2 for PDF conversion

-Create a `EC2 t2.micro` instance with an `Ubuntu Linux AMI` and note the VM's public IPv4 address.
+1. Create a `EC2 t2.micro` instance with an `Ubuntu Linux AMI` and note the VM's public IPv4 address.

+2. Assign an IAM role to the EC2 instance with the `AmazonS3FullAccess` policy attached.

-#### Run the Flask development server within the VM:
+3. Run the Flask development server within the VM:

 ### Installation